ArnabDey/MLProjectWebsite/README.md

   <img width="460" height="300" src="Images/sigmoid.png">
 </p>

-The Tanh activation function was the 2nd best while the sigmoid function seems to be performing worst.
+The Tanh activation function was the 2nd best while the sigmoid function seems to be performing the worst.
 The validation set was 10% of the data and was shuffled after each of the 30 epochs.
 The final RMSE value for this model was 0.07 and gave a R^2 of 0.47.

 ## K-Means Clustering